Hatsune Miku: Featured music

 As a virtual idol, Hatsune Miku first featured in a "live" virtual concert during Animelo Summer Live at the Saitama Super Arena on August 22, 2009.
 Miku later returned to Animelo Summer Live 2012: Infinity to perform "World is Mine" and "Tell Your World".
 Miku made her first overseas live appearance at a concert on November 21, 2009, during Anime Festival Asia (AFA) in Singapore.
 On March 9, 2010, Miku's first solo live performance titled "Miku no Hi Kanshasai 39's Giving Day" was opened at the Zepp Tokyo in Odaiba, Tokyo.
-Miku performed in the United States on July 2, 2011 at the Nokia Theater at L.A.
+Miku performed in the United States on July 2, 2011, at the Nokia Theater at L.A.
 Live during the 2011 Anime Expo in Los Angeles.
 The concert followed the same format as the previous "39's Giving Day" concert.
 Hatsune Miku performed in Japanese rock festival Summer Sonic 2013 on August 10, 2013.
 Hatsune Miku teamed up with designer Louis Vuitton and director Toshiki Okada for a Vocaloid opera, titled The End.
 It featured no human singers and took place at the Theatre du Chatelet Opera House in Paris on November 13 and 15, 2013.
-Another operatic work starring Hatsune Miku, a short opera buffa entitled "Weebmalion", appeared in 2018, this time featuring a real soloist, tenor Aleksander Kunach, singing with the character in a love duet written by Polish composer, Krzysztof Żelichowski.
-It was the first time a classically trained voice appeared alongside Vocaloid in original classical composition.

 A young male prototype used for the "Project If..." series was used in Sound Horizon's musical work "Ido e Itaru Mori e Itaru Ido", labeled as the "prologue maxi".
 The prototype sang alongside Miku for their music and is known only by the name "Junger März_Prototype β".
 Hatsune Miku was the opening act for Lady Gaga's world tour ArtRave: The Artpop Ball, performing throughout the first month of Gaga's tour from May 6 to June 3, 2014.